cerner/fhir.cerner.com/content/may2015/document-reference.md

 _Implementation Notes_

-* The [relatesTo](http://hl7.org/fhir/2015May/documentreference-definitions.html#DocumentReference.relatesTo) Is-Modifier field is not supported and will be ignored if present.
+* The [relatesTo](http://hl7.org/fhir/2015May/documentreference-definitions.html#DocumentReference.relatesTo) modifier element is not supported and will be ignored if present.

 <%= definition_table(:document_reference, :create, :may2015) %>